Mature Masculine

 This differs from restlessness, which feels agitated and anxious.
 True wanderlust feels like an invitation, not a compulsion.

-You can feel the difference between wanderlust that serves growth and wanderlust that serves avoidance.
+We can feel the difference between wanderlust that serves growth and wanderlust that serves avoidance.
 The first feels expansive and purposeful.
 The second feels driven and compulsive.

 Wanderlust and Belonging

 Wanderlust and belonging are not opposites.
-The mature Explorer doesn't choose between them—he holds both.
+The Mature Explorer doesn't choose between them.
+He holds both.
 He has roots that travel with him.
 He has a home he can leave and return to.

 The Orphan's wanderlust has lost its connection to belonging.
-He wanders compulsively because he has no home to return to—or because he's afraid to stay long enough to build one.
+He wanders compulsively because he has no home to return to.
+Or because he's afraid to stay long enough to build one.

 Wanderlust and Integration

-The mature Explorer returns from each journey changed.
+The Mature Explorer returns from each journey changed.
 He shares what he's learned.
 He lets his explorations enrich his relationships, his work, his understanding.

 Wanderlust and Risk